If you’re visiting Bora Bora then you might be wondering which is better: St Regis Bora Bora or InterContinental Thalasso?

 The locations of the two resorts are similar.
 They both look out onto Mt Otemanu and Bora Bora’s famous blue lagoon.

 The views at both resorts are absolutely stunning and probably some of the best views you’ll ever see.
+I was genuinely blow away when I saw the view from St Regis for the first time.

 St Regis is slightly closer to the airport but staying there over InterContinental will only shave 10 minutes off your transfer time.